biocorecrg/CoursesCRG_Containers_Nextflow_May_2021/README.md

 ## Acknowledgements

-* Bookdown
+* [Bookdown](https://bookdown.org/).
+The publication system for our course pages.
-* ELIXIR Workshop hackathon
+* [ELIXIR Workshop Hackathon](https://github.com/vibbits/containers-workflow-hackathon).
+Joined initiative with other colleagues to exchange materials for courses and approaches for courses like this.